imagej/imagej.github.io/_pages/plugins/snt/scripting.md

 <!-- -->

--   **Graph\_Analysis.py** Demonstrates how to handle neurons as graph structures [(graph theory)](https://en.wikipedia.org/wiki/Graph_theory) in which nodes connected by edges define the morphology of the neuron.
+-   **Graph\_Analysis.py** Demonstrates how to handle neurons as graph structures {% include wikipedia title="Graph theory" %} in which nodes connected by edges define the morphology of the neuron.
 SNT represents neurons as directed graphs (assuming the root -typically the soma- as origin) and allows data be processed using the powerful [jgrapht](https://jgrapht.org/) library.
 In this demo, the [graph diameter](http://mathworld.wolfram.com/GraphDiameter.html) (i.e., the length of the longest shortest path or the longest graph geodesic) of a cellular compartment is computed for a neuron fetched from the MouseLight database.

 <!-- -->